 Is the chemical-free treatment more expensive than traditional?

-It depends on what method do you prefer.
-Some of them have a high initial cost, but reduce expenses on chemicals by lowering the amount used over time.
+It depends on what method you prefer.
+Some of them have a high initial cost but reduce expenses on chemicals by lowering the amount used over time.

 How frequently should you change the water in the hot tub?